 The Graves section in Bordeaux is home to Sauternes, a French sweet wine made from Sémillon, sauvignon blanc, and muscadelle grapes that have been affected by noble rot, also known as Botrytis cinerea.

-This process causes the grapes to partially raisin, creating a unique and concentrated flavor.
-Sauternes benefits from its climate, which allows for frequent noble rot infections, but production can be unpredictable with varying harvests from year to year.
+This process causes the sauternes grapes to partially raisin, creating a unique and concentrated flavor.
+Sauternes benefits from its climate, which allows for frequent noble rot infections of the grape bunches, but production can be unpredictable with varying harvests from year to year for sauternes sweet wine.

 Where is Sauternes Wine Produced?